Quality-Assurance-DAO/QA-DAO-Co-Ordination/.github/ISSUE_TEMPLATE/dao-contribution-survey.md

 ---

-## General Information
+# General Information

 This provides an overall summary or context of a member, when they became involved and how many days they have worked.
 This could be supplemented with a contribution vote by peers to capture the more intangible contribution a member has made.

-- [ ] Date joined DAO
+- [ ] Date joined DAO - Day/Month/Year
-- [ ] Days / Hours worked overall
+- [ ] Days / Hours worked overall - Hours / month
-- [ ] Cost of contribution (from member perspective)
+- [ ] Cost of contribution (from member perspective) -  € / h
-- [ ] Contribution vote

-## Work areas

-A member can indicate the different work areas they have worked in and provide an estimate of Days / Hours worked in each area.
-The areas are Development , Marketing, Governance, Business, Creative, Product and Intangible work.
-Intangible work is meant to capture contributions not covered by the scope of a work area.

-## Cost calculations (to be decided)

-- [ ] Contribution vote

-## Work areas -
+# Work areas -

-Hours/Days worked - Costs
-A variable rate may be applied depending up the cost/rate of the contributor (their hourly rate and work costs).

 ## Development